 Peer Review Process

 Editor in Chief will assign the manuscript to Managing Editor for further handling.
 The Managing Editor will request at least two scientists to review the research article manuscript.
-All manuscripts are subject to single-blind peer-review, both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process to meet standards of academic excellence.
+All manuscripts are subject to single-blind peer-review, the reviewer identities are concealed from the authors, throughout the review process to meet standards of academic excellence.

 Detailed information about the flow for the manuscript submission (author) to the acceptance by the editor is shown in the following figure.